UncleWeeds/DevOps-MLOps-Assignment/README.md

 ### Step 10: Trigger a Rollout

-1. Update Application and Build New Docker Image ( I already did this so no need to do this part, I image has already been pushed to Docker hub)
+1. Update Application and Build New Docker Image ( I already did this so no need to do this part, the docker image has already been pushed to Docker hub)

 Make necessary changes, build, and push a new Docker image: